matteocontrini/locuspocusbot/README.md

 ### Docker Compose

-A development Docker Compose file would look like this:
+A basic development Docker Compose file (not including MySQL) would look like this:

 ```yaml
 version: '3'